Black Bean Brownies

 Rich, chocolatey, and perfectly fudgy, this recipe will change your mind about black bean brownies.
-Made in just one bowl, these brownies bake up in less than 25 minutes.
+Accidentally gluten-free, they’re made in a blender in under 25 minutes.

 Ingredients needed

 - Chocolate chips.
-Dark chocolate chips to mix into the batter and sprinkle on top.
+I prefer to add dark chocolate chips into the batter and sprinkle on top, but milk or semi-sweet also works.

 How to make black bean brownies

-Finally, bake the brownies for 25 to 30 minutes or until a skewer comes out clean.
-Let the brownies cool in the pan completely, before slicing and serving.
+Step 4- Bake the brownies for 25-30 minutes or until a toothpick comes out clean.
+Let the brownies cool in the pan completely before slicing and serving.

 Storage instructions